 Service is one of the primary ways in which we draw explicit connections between the classroom and the wider world.
 An excellent lens for understanding equity and injustice, it provides the chance for us to give back to the region that supports us so generously.
 Service also encourages our students to develop a wider, more complex sense of community through direct action.

-Although opportunities for service exist in all places, our service program specifically asks students to engage with organizations helping right here in greater Seattle.
+Our Upper School Community Service program specifically asks students to engage with organizations helping right here in greater Seattle.
 From the center of our beautiful campus, it can be easy to think that hunger, homelessness, or ecological damage only happen far away, but we want our students to understand otherwise and be part of the solution right here at home.

 We value and honor all kinds of volunteer work, but for school credit, hours must be completed in direct service to a local organization whose primary purpose or activity is community service.
+Students who have questions about whether a chosen activity meets these requirements are encouraged to contact the program coordinator prior to volunteering.

 We also ask that students choose organizations whose volunteer membership is broadly inclusive.
 Exceptions put in place by specific organizations do exist, but generally, our students must earn their individual hours through opportunities in which any qualifying student could participate.